Sameer22-coder/Power-bi-Project/README.md

 1. Total Attrition:
      Out of 1480 employees, 238 have left the company, indicating a noticeable attrition concern.
-2. High Attrition by Job Role: o	Sales Representative and Laboratory Technician have the highest attrition rates.\n o	These roles may require further investigation regarding workload, compensation, or work environment.
+2. High Attrition by Job Role: o	Sales Representative and Laboratory Technician have the highest attrition rates.<br>
+    o	These roles may require further investigation regarding workload, compensation, or work environment.
 3. Attrition by Age Group:
     o	The 26-35 and 36-45 age groups show the highest attrition counts.